hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

   * Unfortunately, AEC is not a solved problem in the open source community quite yet, though there are great commercial options.
 There are a couple of glimmers of hope: Protect cameras appear to actually support AEC, though there doesn't appear to be a straightforward way to access this capability at the moment.
 The second is that, things *do* work quite well, aside from the unfortunate challenge around AEC for the person using the Home app.

   * Two-way audio is enabled by default.
-You can disable it, through the `Enable.Audio.TwoWay` [feature option](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/FeatureOptions.md).
+You can disable it, through the `Audio.TwoWay` [feature option](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/FeatureOptions.md).

   * Finally, since someone will inevitably ask: Ring and Nest-Cam (terrific plugins by terrific developers) - don't have this problem because Ring and Nest send all audio back to Ring and Nest's servers where audio is processed and dealt with, including AEC.